Rent safe and private dog parks hosted by locals

 Sniffspot Dog swimming in pool

-Before using a long line, your dog should be able to:
+Before using a long line, your dog should have a few skills

 Shorter long lines around 15 feet are a great option even for dogs in the early stages of training.
 They typically provide enough control to keep everyone safe without need for obedience cues.